skytruong90/skytruong90/README.md

 ### My name is David Tan & I am delighted to welcome you to my Github profile.
 ### I have completed my Bachelor's degree in Computer Science from Valdosta State University and another Bachelor degree from the University of Georgia.
 Currently, I have a MBA in Data Analytic from Louisiana State University and is now pursuing another Master's degrees in Computer Science at Georgia Institute of Technology :trophy:

 ### Thank you for visiting my profile and please feel free to reach out to me if you have any questions or would like to collaborate on a project.
+Email: dtan68@gatech.edu

 ### :jigsaw: Also, please feel free to check out my "Respositories" for all of my latest projects :jigsaw: